pwilczek/cdc/README.md

 1. Donation and Balance were commented out in `docker-compose.yml` due to startup dependency issue.
 This should be resolved with sth like `wait-for-it`.
 2. `name.wilu.zch.cdc.balance.EventHandler.isEvent` and `name.wilu.zch.cdc.balance.EventHandler.canTake` should be a bit more sophisticated.
 3. `name.wilu.zch.cdc.balance.EventService.addDonation` is unsafe.

-## Remarks
-This is just a fast prototype of CDC with debezium.
-Implementation is rough and has cavities but general idea was demonstrated.